ajfigueroa/ajfigueroa.github.io/_posts/2018-01-07-DFSubviews.md

 However, that isn't very exciting, is it?
 If we have a more complex hierarchy then it'll only ever print the parent view.

-We have be able to print the parent view's `description` along with all of the subview `description`s.
+We want to be able to print the parent view's `description` along with all of its subview `description`s.

 ### Non-Trivial View Hierarchy